MicrosoftDocs/fabric-docs/docs/real-time-intelligence/one-logical-copy.md

 When you [turn on OneLake availability](#turn-on-onelake-availability) on a table, a delta log folder is created along with any corresponding JSON and parquet files.
 You can view the files that were made available in OneLake and their properties while remaining within Real-Time Intelligence.

 > [!IMPORTANT]
-> It might take up to a few hours for the files to appear after turning on **OneLake availability**.
+> It can take up to a few hours for the files to appear after turning on **OneLake availability**.

 * To view the files, hover over a table in the **Explorer** pane and then select the **More menu [...]** > **View files**.